Gunasekarantj/LimitOrders/README.md

      * the limit at which to buy or sell
    * it executes any held orders when the market price is at or better than the limit

+## Limitations and Flaws
+1) Hardcoded Exceptions:
+The buy and sell methods always throw an ExecutionException with a hardcoded message.
+This makes it impossible to actually execute any orders in a real environment, which limits the ability to test the LimitOrderAgent in a realistic scenario.
+2) Lack of Flexibility:
+The ExecutionClient class does not provide any way to simulate successful order executions or different types of failures.
+This limits the ability to test various scenarios and edge cases.
+3) Final Class:
+The ExecutionClient class is declared as final, which means it cannot be subclassed.
+This restricts the ability to extend or modify its behavior for testing purposes